expo/expo/docs/pages/introduction/managed-vs-bare.md

 ### What happens if I run up against a limitation?

-If you get to the point where you need to have full control over the native code in your app, you can "eject" (run `expo eject` in your project) and expo-cli will expose all of the underlying native projects and configuration.
+If you get to the point where you need to have full control over the native code in your app, you can "eject" (run `expo prebuild` in your project) and expo-cli will expose all of the underlying native projects and configuration.
 You'll then be using the bare workflow.

 ## Bare workflow